-The JLATC monitors Apprentice work based hours by the submission of monthly Work Reports.
+The JLATA monitors Apprentice work-based hours by the submission of monthly Work Reports.

-- Work Reports must be submitted to the JLATC office by the 15th of every month for the preceding month.
+- Work Reports must be submitted to the JLATA office by the 15th of every month for the preceding month.

 - Work hours are transferred from the daily Log Book to the Work Report.

-- The Work Report is to be completed in full and checked for accuracy.
+- The Work Report is to be completed in full and checked for accuracy by the Employer.

-- A designated Contractor signatory must sign off on the bottom of the Work Report.
+- The Employer must sign off on the bottom of the Work Report.